andreasrasmusson1975/chatbot/readme.md

 7. Download the all-MiniLM-L6-v2 model, used for embedding
 8. Create vector databases for each of the manuals in the dataset.

-It takes a while, even on a decent computer, so be patient
+Feel free to remove commands from install.bat if you already have the dependencies installed.
+The script takes a while, even on a decent computer, so be patient.

 ## Running the application
 Simply run the run_app.bat script.